Key Points:

 However, another shock from the supply end occurred when Russia and Saudi Arabia decided to increase production [4].
 The supply curve shifted from the left (S0) to the right (S1), which increased the crude oil supply in the market and brought the price down even further to $31.31 per barrel at the price equilibrium of P1 and Q1.

 The red line (D1) shows the demand shock caused by the COVID-19 outbreak, which shifted the demand curve from D0 to D1.
-The shift is the result of the negative impact of transportation and manufacturing in China.
+The shift results from the negative impact of transportation and manufacturing in China.
 The ripple effect is felt globally as Wuhan produces 40% of the intermediate goods for global manufacturing.
-This demand shock due to the virus reduced the oil price to $44.76 (Pc) while the supply remains the same (Do).
+This demand shock due to the virus reduced the oil price to $44.76 (Pc) while the supply remained unchanged (Do).
 However, the recent decision between Russia and Saudi Arabia to increase production creates a supply shock (S1).
 The equilibrium of S1 and D1 creates a new price point of $31.13 per barrel.

 Marginal Cost

 There is a big difference between accounting profit and economic profit.
-A company can continue to produce at an accounting loss, but they will get shut down when operating at an economic loss.
-A company will survive in a low oil price environment as long as its Marginal Cost (MC) is less than the Marginal Revenue (MR).
+A company can continue to produce at an accounting loss, but it will get shut down when operating at an economic loss.
+A company will survive in a low oil price environment if its Marginal Cost (MC) exceeds the Marginal Revenue (MR).
 Marginal Cost is the cost to produce every barrel of crude oil.

 Economic Profit

 The Marginal Revenue is driven by the pricing mechanism in Figure (a).
 Macro-economic factors, geopolitics, and cartel drive the price mechanism, which makes crude oil price efficient.
-This means that the individual producer has zero influence in driving the crude oil price.
-The survival of individual producers is dependent on their ability to keep their Marginal Cost (MC) below Marginal Revenue (MR).
+This means the individual producer has zero influence in driving the crude oil price.
+Individual producers’ survival depends on their ability to keep their Marginal Cost (MC) below Marginal Revenue (MR).

 Saudi Aramco’s Marginal Cost (MC) is $2.8 per barrel.
-At the initial price before market shock at $54.19 per barrel at 12 Million barrels per day, Saudi Aramco produces $616 Million/day of economic profit.
-After the shock, which brings the price down to $31.13, Saudi Aramco produces $340 Million/day of economic profit.
-Saudi Aramco still generates large economic profit at a low oil price environment for the long-term.
+At the initial price before the market shock at $54.19 per barrel at 12 Million barrels per day, Saudi Aramco produces $616 Million/day of economic profit.
+After the shock, which lowered the price to $31.13, Saudi Aramco produced $340 Million/day of economic profit.
+Saudi Aramco still generates large economic profits at a low oil price environment for the long term.

 North American Producer

-Any US producer with the individual Marginal Cost (MC) above $31.14 (WTI) will get wiped out.
-Any producer that sells at Western Canadian Select (WCS) will get wiped out if their Marginal Cost (MC) above $15.73 per barrel.
-Syn crude Sweet Premium and Albian Heavy Synthetic are still selling at a premium at $30 per barrel, which gives a strong competitive advantage against major oil shock.
+Any US producer with an individual Marginal Cost (MC) above $31.14 (WTI) will get wiped out.
+Any producer that sells at Western Canadian Select (WCS) will get wiped out if their Marginal Cost (MC) is above $15.73 per barrel.
+Syn crude Sweet Premium and Albian Heavy Synthetic are still selling at a premium of $30 per barrel, which gives a strong competitive advantage against major oil shocks.

 Reference